 \subsection{\emph{Uncertainty management in DL for AM applications}}

-Uncertainty is everywhere and being a practical process AM is more prone to uncertainty.
+Uncertainty is everywhere and being a practical process AM is more prone to uncertainty \citep{Pham_Hoang__Habraken2022_uncertainties_DED, Pandita_Ghosh_Gupta__Wang2022_process_modeling}.
 AM process-oriented uncertainty can be involved in DL models in different formats including input data uncertainty and model uncertainty.
 If input data uncertainty cannot be quantified before feeding into the DL model, it will propagate and might mislead model outputs and interpretations.
 Therefore, effective uncertainty quantification (UQ) in the input data and propagation through DL models specific to AM applications might be explored.
-A general UQ flowchart tailored for AM is shown in figure \ref{fig:UQ_flowchart_Maha2022} which is proposed by \cite{Mahadevan_Nath_Hu2022_UQ_AM_Review}. \cite{Mahadevan_Nath_Hu2022_UQ_AM_Review} also reviewed the literature on UQ for the improvement of the AM process, however, it is a generalized review of UQ for AM where DL is not the primary focus.
-In contrast, \cite{Abdar_Pourpanah__Nahavandi2021_UQ_DL_Review} provided a very good survey of existing methods to handle uncertainty in DL models, but it does not focus on the AM process.
-Recent studies such as (\cite{Abdar_Pourpanah__Nahavandi2021_UQ_DL_Review} and \cite{Mahadevan_Nath_Hu2022_UQ_AM_Review}) provided strong support to the UQ for DL research in AM applications.
+A general UQ flowchart tailored for AM is shown in Figure \ref{fig:UQ_flowchart_Maha2022} which was proposed by \cite{Mahadevan_Nath_Hu2022_UQ_AM_Review}. \cite{Mahadevan_Nath_Hu2022_UQ_AM_Review} also reviewed the literature on UQ for the improvement of AM process, however, it was a generalized review of UQ for AM where DL was not the primary focus.
+In contrast, \cite{Abdar_Pourpanah__Nahavandi2021_UQ_DL_Review} provided a comprehensive survey of existing methods to handle uncertainty in DL models, but it did not focus on the AM process.
+Therefore, these two review papers \citep{Abdar_Pourpanah__Nahavandi2021_UQ_DL_Review, Mahadevan_Nath_Hu2022_UQ_AM_Review} provided strong support to the UQ for DL research in AM applications.